agonisingbasher/AgonisingBasher/README1.md

 I'm a Web Developer in training focused on **Front-end and Back-end development**, with a strong interest in **Artificial Intelligence applied to software development**.

-I enjoy transforming problems into practical software solutions, combining programming, system architecture, problem-solving and AI tools throughout the development process.
+I enjoy transforming real-world problems into practical software solutions, combining programming, system architecture, problem-solving and AI-assisted development throughout the development process.

 ---